taimax13/github_exercises/02_from_git_to_github.md

 Total 3 (delta 0), reused 0 (delta 0)
 To github.com-yourname:yourname/your-repo.git
  * [new branch]      master -> master
-Branch 'master' set up to track remote branch 'master' from 'origin'.
+Branch 'main' set up to track remote branch 'main' from 'origin'.
 ```

 The current version of your project folder from your computer should now be saved to GitHub.
-From here on out, you only need to use the command `git push` instead of `git push -u origin master` to push your local to the remote.
+From here on out, you only need to use the command `git push` instead of `git push -u origin main` to push your local to the remote.

 Visit your GitHub repository in a browser.
 Make sure the page is freshly reloaded.
 You should see your commit in the repository.
 Your project folder from your computer should now be on GitHub.